antrea-io/antrea/docs/design/ovs-pipeline.md

 `RewriteMACRegMark`, mutually exclusive with `NotRewriteMACRegMark`, is loaded.
 Therefore, the packets will not be matched by the flow.

-Flow 4 is designed to match packets destined for remote Pod CIDR.
+Flow 4 is designed to match packets destined for a remote Pod CIDR.
 This involves installing a separate flow for each remote Node, with each flow matching the destination IP address of the packets against the Pod subnet for the respective Node.
 For the matched packets, the source MAC address is set to that of the local Antrea gateway MAC, and the destination MAC address is set to the *Global Virtual MAC*.
-The Openflow `tun_dst` field is set to the appropriate value (i.e. the IP address of the remote Node IP).
+The Openflow `tun_dst` field is set to the appropriate value (i.e. the IP address of the remote Node).
 Additionally, `ToTunnelRegMark` is loaded, signifying that the packets will be forwarded to remote Nodes through a tunnel.
 The matched packets are then forwarded to table [L3DecTTL] to decrease the TTL value.

-Flow 5-7 matches packets destined for local Pods and marked by `RewriteMACRegMark` that signifies that the packets may originate from Service or inter-Node connections.
+Flow 5-7 matches packets destined for local Pods and marked by `RewriteMACRegMark`, which signifies that the packets may originate from Service or inter-Node connections.
 For the matched packets, the source MAC address is set to that of the local Antrea gateway MAC, and the destination MAC address is set to the associated local Pod MAC address.
 The matched packets are then forwarded to table [L3DecTTL] to decrease the TTL value.